GUIDELINES FOR PREPARING A CLUB RUN

 - Google maps can be useful.
 If you do prepare them, the URL address can be posted on the Run Flyer for members to download.

-- Include an RSVP, even if the destination is a park, so that you get some idea of numbers attending (for run sheet numbers, etc.).
+- Ask for an RSVP response so that you get some idea of numbers attending (for run sheet and convoy planning).